sjelms/bibtex-to-markdown/technical.md

 ```

 **Note:** The bibliography callout format must be consistent as it will be embedded in author files.

+#### Editor Support
+- Editors are parsed and cleaned using the same logic as authors.
+- YAML includes `editor - N: "[[First Last]]"` lines when the BibTeX entry has an `editor` field.
+- If an entry has no authors, authors will continue to fall back to editors for author lines (existing behavior).
+- Duplicates between authors and editors are allowed and not deduplicated.

+#### Partial Update Flags
+- `--only-with-editors`: Processes only entries containing `editor`.
+- `--update-frontmatter-only`: Updates the YAML block in-place; preserves the note body.
+- `--no-author-files`: Skips regenerating per-author files during targeted updates.
+  - Useful to avoid truncating author MOCs when doing a subset update.

 #### Author Files: